sethmachine/universal-sound-board/README.md

 In the guide we'll complete these steps:

 * Choose a microphone, its audio format, and persist it to the database
-* Choose the Virtual Audio Cable Output, its audio format, and persist it to the database
+* Choose the Virtual Audio Cable Input, its audio format, and persist it to the database
-* Wire the microphone to the Virtual Audio Cable Output
+* Wire the microphone to the Virtual Audio Cable Input
-* Configure Discord to use Virtual Audio Cable Input as the microphone
+* Configure Discord to use Virtual Audio Cable Output as the microphone
 * Play a sound file that simultaneously plays on your speakers and through the microphone on Discord

 ### Requirements